 Instructions

-Add the al dente cooked pasta into the pan and toss to coat, heating the pasta through.
+- Add cooked pasta to the pan and toss to coat, heating the pasta through.
 Add the grated parmesan.
+Taste and adjust seasoning.
+Add a few tablespoons of reserved pasta water if you want a saucier dish.
 Top the pasta with jerk-spiced shrimp.

-Serve with diced scallions, additional grated parmesan and an additional sprinkle of jerk seasoning.
+- Garnish with diced scallions, more grated parmesan and an additional sprinkle of jerk seasoning.

 Notes